 Is acupuncture safe for children?

 Acupuncture is safe for children.
-In some instances children actually respond more quickly then adults.
+In some instances, children actually respond more quickly than adults.
 If your child has an aversion to needles, acupressure or tuina massage may be used instead.

 What type of schooling is required for an acupuncturist ?